-History & Appreciation of Music
+MUSIC 101 - 3 Units History & Appreciation of Music

-This course is designed to help you enjoy listening to all styles of music with emphasis on what to listen for in music.
-This course emphasizes a historical survey of popular music of yesterday, today and tomorrow known as European and American 'classical' music, and includes brief introduction to several other styles as well.
-Supported by films, videotapes, DVD's, recordings, and listening assignments.
-Attendance to at least one live concert is required.
+This course is designed to help students enjoy listening to all styles of music with emphasis on what to listen for in music.
+This course emphasizes an historical survey of popular music of yesterday, today and tomorrow known as European and American "classical" music, and includes brief introduction to several other styles as well.
+This course uses film, videotape, DVD, CD presentations, and listening assignments.
+Attending one live concert is required.
 Lecture.
-Optional credit/no credit or grade.
-UC Credit Limitations: Music 100 and 100H combined - maximum credit, one course.
+Optional credit/no credit or grade.UC Credit Limitations: Music 100 and 100H combined-maximum credit, one course.
 Transferable to CSU; UC.